STRICTLY EMBARGOED UNTIL 00:01 ON FRIDAY 20 SEPTEMBER

 • Government is investing over £200 million in the Great British Coast by

-People living in Bournemouth and Poole will benefit after almost £2.4 million from the
+People living in Southwold will benefit after £995,000 from the Government’s Coastal

-Government’s Coastal Communities Fund was awarded to a project set to deliver
+Communities Fund was awarded to a project set to deliver over 90 local jobs.

-This latest investment in Dorset is part of an additional £10.4 million awarded to
+This latest investment in Suffolk is part of an additional £10.4 million awarded to

 projects around the Great British Coast from the Government’s Coastal Communities

-Fund which has already supported projects in the region including the Weymouth
+Fund which has already supported projects in the region including £950,000

-It comes just days after Bournemouth was also was named among the first 100
+It comes just days after Lowestoft and Ipswich were named among the first 100

 places to benefit from the Government’s £3.6 billion Towns Fund which will support a